 Get up and move over lunch or whenever you have a window — even if it’s just for 15 minutes.

 Bob is an early riser, bodybuilding competitor, and strength-training enthusiast.
-He’s a dad to three adult kids and a recent newlywed.
+He’s married and a dad to three adult kids.

 I leave work between 1 and 2 p.m., depending on if we have a team meeting.
 Then, I head straight over to another nearby Life Time to do my own workout.
 It’s important to do my workout at a different club than the one where I work.
 I’m pretty fierce with my strength training — I’ve been in more than 50 bodybuilding shows — so it’s good to go where people won’t think I’m still in personal-trainer mode.